Mali president, prime minister detained by mutinous soldiers | DW | 18.08.2020

 A regional official says Mali's president and prime minister are now in the custody of mutinous soldiers, sparking fears the country could be plunged into further political turmoil.

-Mali's President Ibrahim Boubacar Keita and Prime Minister Boubou Cisse have been detained by mutinying soldiers on Tuesday night.
+Mali's president and prime minister have been detained by mutinying soldiers on Tuesday night, according to a regional official.

 The two leaders were taken into custody in an apparent mutiny, army officer Sidi Gakou told DPA.